Honour-based Abuse

 • Check children and young people have safe relationships – in their family, with their peers and with staff.
 Create an environment where it’s okay to talk even about the most difficult things.

-• Spot the signs and know what to do – use the checklists above, your safeguarding procedures, and be confident in raising “honour-based” abuse as a possibility.
+• Know the signs and know what to do – use the checklists above, your safeguarding procedures, and be confident in raising “honour-based” abuse as a possibility.

 • Take action – and keep taking action until you know children and young people are safe.